Houston Psychiatrist

 Eating Disorders and Disordered Eating

 Eating disorders are serious mental health conditions that affect how a person relates to food, body image, and self-worth.
 They often reflect deeper emotional pain or an attempt to cope with stress, trauma, or low self-esteem.
-Common eating disorders include anorexia nervosa, bulimia nervosa, and binge-eating disorder, and they can have severe physical and emotional consequences if left untreated.
+Common eating disorders include anorexia nervosa, bulimia nervosa, and binge-eating disorder.
+Each can have severe physical and emotional consequences if left untreated.

-Some women may not meet the full criteria for an eating disorder but still engage in disordered eating, like skipping meals, overexercising, or constant dieting.
+Some women may not meet the full criteria for an eating disorder but still engage in disordered eating like skipping meals, overexercising, or constant dieting.
 These behaviors can be signs that something is wrong emotionally.
-In many cases, disordered eating becomes a coping mechanism for dealing with anxiety, depression, trauma, or feelings of losing control in life.
+In many cases, disordered eating becomes a coping mechanism for dealing with anxiety, depression, trauma, or loss of control.

 Therapy should focus on promoting healthy eating habits and helping women build a positive relationship with their bodies.
 This may involve challenging harmful beliefs, setting realistic goals, and learning new ways to manage stress and emotions without turning to food.
 With the right support, women can recover from eating disorders and rediscover confidence, balance, and self-respect.